eWaterCycle/infra/DATA.md

     - ESMValTool auxiliary data is in `/data/shared/climate-data/aux`
     - OBS6 data is in `/data/shared/climate-data/obs6`
   - Parameter sets are in `/data/shared/parameter-sets`, used to run models.
-  - Apptainer images are in `/data/shared/singularity-images`, used to run models.
+  - Apptainer images are in `/data/shared/singularity-images`, used to run containerized models.
-  - GRDC observations are in `/data/shared/observation/grdc/dailies`, used to evaluate model runs.
+  - GRDC observations are in `/data/shared/observation/grdc/dailies`, used `ewatercycle.observation.grdc.get_grdc_data()` function.

 ## Populating Samba file server